seanbaxter/circle/variant/README.md

 * [Member type traits](https://github.com/seanbaxter/circle/blob/master/imperative/README.md#type-traits) `.template`, `.type_args` and `.string`
 * Pack `static_assert`

-But that wasn't enough.
+But that wasn't enough for a clean variant.
 To address pain points discovered in variant, I implemented two more major features:

 1. `__preferred_copy_init` and `__preferred_assignment` provide the intelligence for the converting constructor and converting assignment operator.
 They perform overload resolution given an expression and a collection of types, and indicate the type that has the best viable construction or assignment, or failure if there is no viable operation, or multiple best-viable operations.
 2. `__visit` and `__visit_r` is a multi-dimensional, single-expression visitor operator.
 It implements `std::visit` on any number of variant arguments in one line.